kevinmutwiri/soft-skills/week4/writingFoundations.md

 Ask yourself as you watch:

 - Have I understood the flow and order of a speech outline?
+Opening, Premise, Body, Call to action, Closing
 - Have I captured all the various components of a speech outline?
 - Have I understood the importance of the “Opening” and what it ties into?
+The premise
 - What the “Close” needs to tie back to?
+Opening

+### Presentation Storytelling Outline

+[Listen in](https://www.youtube.com/watch?v=ZmNpeXTj2c4) and make note of the different stages you should follow.

+1. Question - Start by asking something shocking (Get your audiences attention quickly)
+2. Journey - Constant progression
+3. Conflict - If everything is smooth sailing, nobody cares, Add conflict before getting to your answer
+4. Tension - Build tension by making the answer feel uncertain to make a satisfying ending
+5. Answer